catalogicsoftware/velero-docs/velero-intro-pvs/velero-intro.md

   - Both support compression, deduplication, and encryption though there are some caveats.

-- File system backups are only way for PVs that do not support snapshots.
+- File system backups are the only option for PVs that do not support snapshots.
 E.g NFS and EFS.

 - Snapshot and file system backups cannot be combined.